jtr13/D3/EDAV4Notes.md

 ### Practice 1: Horizontal Bar Chart

-1. Create a new html file (try to recreate the template without looking!).
+1. Create a new html file (try to recreate the template without looking... or use [this one](https://raw.githubusercontent.com/jtr13/D3/master/D3template.html)).
 Add a script that adds an svg element and horizontal bars of the lengths (in pixels) specified in `bardata`.
 Create the bars with the data / enter / append sequence.

     `var bardata = [300, 100, 150, 225, 75, 275];`